List of M*A*S*H characters: Duke Forrest

 Captain Augustus Bedford "Duke" Forrest appears in the novel and the film (played by actor Tom Skerritt).
 In the book, Duke Forrest is described as under 6 ft tall, with red hair, blue eyes, and 29 years old.
 He is married with two daughters.
 As portrayed by Skerritt in the film, he stands at 6 ft 1 in and is dark-haired.
 Skerritt was 37 years old at the time.

 In both the novel and the film, he is a surgeon assigned to the 4077th, who arrives with Hawkeye.
 Hailing from the fictional small town of Forrest City, Georgia, Duke ends up sharing a tent with Hawkeye, Frank Burns, and Trapper John.
+In the film, following the departure of Frank Burns in a straitjacket, Duke carries on a more or less discreet affair with Hot Lips Houlihan (which began while Trapper John and Hawkeye were in Tokyo to operate on a Congressman's son) until he is rotated back to the States to be discharged from the Army.

 In the film, when it is proposed that Oliver Harmon "Spearchucker" Jones will bunk with the other surgeons in the Swamp, Duke treats him with disrespect (implied to be because of his Southern heritage), until Hawkeye and Trapper rebuke him.
 Duke later comes to appreciate Spearchucker's skill as both a surgeon and a former professional football player.

 The Duke Forrest character did not appear in the TV series.
 Skerritt reportedly turned down the offer from 20th Century Fox to reprise his role as Duke on the series because he doubted that a half-hour sitcom adaptation of the film would succeed.
-In a season 3 episode, when asked what happened to "that surgeon you had from Georgia", Trapper answers, "He got sent stateside!"
+In the season 3 episode "Life with Father", Trapper mentions a former 4077th surgeon named Captain Forrest.
+Hawkeye adds that Forrest left the unit over two years earlier, and now has a toy store.